anshuman-8/Aaraki/README.md

 ```

 2. Set Environment Variables
-Create a .env file based on the provided dummy.env.
+Create a .env file based on the provided Semantic based context retrivaldummy.env.
 Set the values for Huggingface and Pinecone.
 ```env
 HUGGINGFACE_ENV=your_huggingface_key_here
 PINECONE_API_KEY=your_pinecone_key_here